gregofgreg5/magick-ink2020/player-characters/clara/darkclaw.md

 #### Telekinetic Shove
 As a **bonus action**, you can try to telekinetically shove one creature you can see within 30 feet of you.
 When you do so, the target must succeed on a Strength saving throw (DC 8 + your proficiency bonus + the ability modifier of the score increased by this feat) or be moved 5 feet toward or away from you.
 A creature can willingly fail this save.

+#### Psychic Blade
+_3rd-level Soulknife feature_

+You can manifest your psionic power as shimmering blades of psychic energy.
+Whenever you take the Attack action, you can manifest a psychic blade from your free hand and make the attack with that blade.
+This magic blade is a simple melee weapon with the finesse and thrown properties.
+It has a normal range of 60 feet and no long range, and on a hit, it deals psychic damage equal to 1d6 plus the ability modifier you used for the attack roll.
+The blade vanishes immediately after it hits or misses its target, and it leaves no mark on its target if it deals damage.

+After you attack with the blade, you can make a melee or ranged weapon attack with a second psychic blade as a bonus action on the same turn, provided your other hand is free to create it.
+The damage die of this bonus attack is 1d4, instead of 1d6.